pushexpress/pushexpress-android-fcm-example/README.md

     <img src="/docs/images/firebase_assistant.png" width=50%>

-3. In docked menu, choose _Cloud Messaging_ -> _Set up Firebase Cloud Messaging_
+3. In a docked menu, choose _Cloud Messaging_ -> _Set up Firebase Cloud Messaging_
     <img src="/docs/images/firebase_assistant_menu.png" width=50%>
 4. Follow the instructions up until second article.

-If everything went as it should've, you cann peek into logcat and confirm that Firebase has been initialized.
+If everything went as it should've, you can peek into logcat and confirm that Firebase has been initialized.
     <img src="/docs/images/firebase_init.jpg">